-1 INTRODUCTION
+1. INTRODUCTION

 "Truthfulness is the foundation of all human virtues ..." ('Abdu'l-Bahá cited in Shoghi 1974).
-The students at the School of the Nations (SON) must uphold a high standard of academic honesty and integrity.
-While students are prohibited from cheating, lying, plagiarizing, or committing other acts of academic dishonesty, we intent to provide opportunities and tools to encourage students to consider the well-being of the entire school community and the wider community by accepting responsibility for personal conduct in both social and academic endeavours.
+The students at the School of the Nations (SON) must uphold a high standard of academic integrity.
+While students are prohibited from cheating, lying, plagiarizing, or committing other acts of academic dishonesty, we intent to provide opportunities and tools to encourage students to consider the well-being of the entire school community and the wider community by accepting responsibility for personal conduct in both social and academic endeavors.

 Students must produce work representative of their own efforts and abilities.
 They should refrain from even attempting to show knowledge and skills they do not possess and claiming it as their own.
 If a student needs additional assistance to understand lessons or assignments, it is his/her responsibility to seek out for support from teachers, counsellors and/or the School administration.
-The different procedures, systems and measures the School has incorporated in upholding academic honesty are also explained in this document.
+The different procedures, systems and measures the School has incorporated in upholding academic integrity are also explained in this document.

-This document includes standards, examples and guideline in various aspects of the teaching and learning processes in the SON's IB Diploma Programme covering
+This document includes standards, examples and guideline in various aspects of the teaching and learning processes in the program of the SON, covering:

-- Understanding academic honesty and malpractice
+- Understanding academic integrity and malpractice

-- Maintaining academic honesty
+- Maintaining academic integrity

 - Investigating malpractice

-As an IB World School, the SON seeks to actively develop the understanding and the related actions linked to the attributes of the IB Learner Profile, such as
+As an IB World School, the SON seeks to actively develop the understanding and the related actions linked to the attributes of the IB Learner Profile, such as: